johnossawy/xrp_price_alerts/README.md

 - The bot automatically fetches the latest XRP price and compares it with the previous hour and the last 24 hours.
 - If a significant change is detected, it posts an update to Twitter.
 - The bot is designed to run continuously and post updates every hour.
+- Every 3 hours, the bot generates a candlestick chart using mplfinance and posts it to Twitter.

 ## Deployment on AWS